giokoguashvili/knowledge/infrastructure.md

 - [Mesos](http://mesos.apache.org/) - A distributed systems kernel
 - [Mesosphere](https://mesosphere.com/) - is a production-proven, secure platform that runs anywhere and frees IT from labor-intensive operations
 - [DC/OS](https://dcos.io/) - manages multiple machines in the cloud or on-premises from a single interface; deploys containers, distributed services, and legacy applications into those machines; and provides networking, service discovery and resource management to keep the services running and communicating with each other.
+- [Marathon](https://mesosphere.github.io/marathon/) - A container orchestration platform for Mesos and DC/OS